 The following are common terms used in Indoor Space Planner.

 Activity-based work environments can use areas commonly known as hotels or hot desk areas as a general space that can support numerous occupants without specific space assignments.
 Areas are aggregations of individual Indoors feature units.

-Activity-based work environments use hot desk areas as a general space that can support several occupants in their work without specific space assignments.
-In a hot desk area, occupants are not assigned any space at all, but instead can use whatever space is available in the area that meets their needs.
-Any occupant in a space may check it out or release it for the next tenant when they leave.
+Activity-based work environments use hot desk areas as a general space that can support several occupants in their work without assignments to a specific office or desk.
+In a hot desk area, occupants are not assigned to a specific office or space, but instead can use whatever space is available in the area that meets their needs.

-Activity-based work environments use areas called hotels as a general space that can support a number of occupants in their work without specific space assignments.
-In a hotel, occupants are assigned to a generic space for a period of a few days or weeks but are not permanently assigned to that space.
+Reservation-based work environments use areas called hotels as spaces that can support a number of occupants in their work without specific space assignments.
+Occupants are assigned to an office hotel and can book units assigned to the hotel to use for a period of hours, days, or weeks from Indoor Viewer and the Indoors mobile apps.

 Indoor Space Planner displays information about occupants, units, and areas in elements called info cards.
-Info cards can be anchored to features on the map (like a pop-up in ArcGIS Pro or the web Map Viewer) or can be floating for features like hotel areas.
+Info cards can be anchored to features on the map (such as a pop-up in ArcGIS Pro or the web Map Viewer) or can be floating for features such as hotel areas.
 Information in the info card is controlled by the pop-up configuration in the web map.
-Changes to the pop-up for layers in the map show up automatically in the info card.
+Changes to the pop-up for layers in the map appear automatically in the info card.

 An occupant is a person who uses indoor spaces.
 Occupants are commonly employees, tenants, or visitors.